klovelace/iSpindel/docs/README_en 1st Edits.md

 By pressing the Reset Tastecreated the Wemos an access point with which connected you can make the necessary settings.
 The iSpindel signals that it is in the configuration mode by blinking steadily every second.
 Leaving the configuration mode and storing the settings by pressing the menu item Start iSpindel or wait 5 minutes.
 After that the spendil is in the operating mode that it transmits its data and then goes directly into the "Deep Sleep" standby.
 Therefore, it is not erasable in normal mode.
-•	The Ubidots Token, Which,noted above, are now entered here.
+•	The Ubidots Token, noted above, are now entered here.
 •	Also the requirements are the Intervallone in which it provides data.
 This has to do with the battery life.
 It is recommended that in practice some 1800seconds (= 30 minutes) to select clock.

 •	You get it over